Skip to content

 Setup

-In order to start accessing Heap Connect data through BigQuery, you’ll require an existing Google Cloud project.
-After some initial setup of your project, all that needs to be done is to add our Heap service account as a BigQuery user, and share your Project ID with us.
+To start accessing Heap Connect data through BigQuery, you’ll require an existing Google Cloud project.
+After some initial setup of your project, all that needs to be done is to add our Heap service account as a BigQuery user, and share your project ID with us.
 All of these steps are detailed below.

 Connection Requirements